Propagating Knowledge Updates to LMs Through Distillation: Abstract

 \section{Abstract}

-Modern language models have the capacity to store and use immense amounts of knowledge about real-world entities, but it remains unclear how to update their implicit ``knowledge bases.''
-While prior methods for updating knowledge in LMs successfully inject facts, updated LMs then fail to make inferences based on these injected facts.
+Modern language models have the capacity to store and use immense amounts of knowledge about real-world entities, but it remains unclear how to update such knowledge stored in model parameters.
+While prior methods for updating knowledge in LMs successfully inject atomic facts, updated LMs fail to make inferences based on injected facts.
 In this work, we demonstrate that a context distillation-based approach can both impart knowledge about entities \emph{and} propagate that knowledge to enable broader inferences.
 Our approach consists of two stages: transfer set generation and distillation on the transfer set.
-We first generate a transfer set by simply prompting a language model to generate a continuation from the entity definition.
-Then, we update the model parameters so that the distribution of the LM (the student) matches the distribution of the LM conditioned on the definition (the teacher) on the transfer set.
-Our experiments demonstrate that this approach is more effective in propagating knowledge updates compared to fine-tuning and other gradient-based knowledge-editing methods without compromising performance in other contexts, even when injecting the definitions of up to 150 entities at once.
+We first generate a transfer set by prompting a language model to generate continuations from the entity definition.
+Then, we update the model parameters so that the distribution of the LM (the 'student') matches the distribution of the LM conditioned on the definition (the 'teacher') on the transfer set.
+Our experiments demonstrate that this approach is more effective at propagating knowledge updates than fine-tuning and other gradient-based knowledge-editing methods.
+Moreover, it does not compromise performance in other contexts, even when injecting the definitions of up to 150 entities at once.